mrijksen/oystercatcher-model/README.md

 ## Files

 ### ``schedule.py``
 Contains a scheduler that makes sure at every time step all agents are activated randomly.
+Borrowed from the ``mesa`` library.

 ### ``config_file.json``
 This file contains several parameters of the model.
 Currently it also contains which patches are initialised in the model (with prey weight and density).